DarkGhostHunter/Captchavel/README.md

 CAPTCHAVEL_FAKE=true
 ```

-Setting this to true will allow your application to [fake v3-score responses from reCAPTCHA servers](#faking-robot-and-human-scores).
+If Captchavel is [enabled](#enable-switch), setting this to true will allow your application to [fake v3-score responses from reCAPTCHA servers](#faking-recaptcha-scores).

 > This is automatically set to `true` when [running unit tests](#testing-with-captchavel).